Tomar (Rest day)

 Walking over the bridge – the beautiful town of Tomar in front of us with the Templar castle on the hill

-We’ve spent the late afternoon reading in the communal area in our hostel.
+We spent late afternoon reading in the communal area in our hostel.
 At around 19:00 we got hungry, but could not find any open café/bar in the street below our hostel.
-We saw a sign for McDonalds and since this was the only place open, we had no other choice … but we had to almost walk 2km there and back again.
+We saw a sign for McDonalds (we are not huge fans of this eatery), but since this was the only place open, we had no other choice.
+I cannot believe we walked almost 2km there (and back again) to get something to eat.
 Ironically, back in South Africa, we won’t even drive in our car to eat McDonalds.
 But sometimes, the rules change when you are on the Camino …

-When we got to bed, I was not sure about walking tomorrow.
+Before I fell into dreamworld, I was wondering whether walking a long distance tomorrow would be possible.
 My swollen ankle got bigger and more painful during the day.

 We will make a decision tomorrow morning …